-A request for an informal hearing must be made in writing and delivered to the PHA either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the PHA's decision or notice to terminate assistance.
+A request for an informal hearing must be made in writing and delivered to the PHA either in person or by first class mail, or by email, by the close of the business day, no later than twenty (20) business days from the date of the PHA's decision or notice to terminate assistance.

-The PHA must schedule and send written notice of the informal hearing to the family within 10 business days of the family's request.
+The PHA must schedule and send the notification of the informal hearing to the family within twenty (20) business days of the family's request.